marc0777/maze-bot/README.md

 # maze-bot
-Projects and code for the robot maze solving competition Robocup Jr 2017.
+Projects and code for the robot made for the maze solving competition Robocup Jr 2017.